StateSmith/tutorial-3/lesson-2/README.md

 ON2: 1.
 INC / count++;
 ```

-We don't need to order the transition behavior because unordered behaviors are executed after ordered behaviors.
+We don't need to order the other transition behavior because unordered behaviors are executed after ordered behaviors.

 Your ON2 state should now look like this: